|

 Q J x x

-little secret that in third seat we love opening 2 Spades
+admit our dirty little secret that in third seat we love

-your sense for adventure making frisky bids, let your
+So depending on your sense for adventure making frisky bids,

-ruffing (usually in dummy) and finessing serve as our three
+promotion, ruffing (usually in dummy) and finessing serve as

-fundamental techniques to develop extra tricks.
-Let's say an
+our three fundamental techniques to develop extra tricks.

-opponent opens in a major suit showing 5+ cards in the suit
+Let's say an opponent opens in a major suit showing 5+ cards

-with 12+ points, and you hold a King and two small cards in
+in the suit with 12+ points, and you hold a King and two

 A Q 10 x x x